What a useless guideline. I'd have you all fired for NOT CREATING EXACT PROTOCOLS!

 The team is now investigating the effect of a "sit less, move more, sleep better" intervention in improving quality of life when it is implemented within seven days of the onset of stroke symptoms.
 They published the study protocol in late 2023 in PLOS One.

-"I use theories of behavior change that have mostly been used in healthy populations but can be applied in patient populations as well, to see how we can support patients to reduce and be more active," says Ezeugwu.
+"I use theories of behavior change that have mostly been used in healthy populations but can be applied in patient populations as well, to see how we can support patients to reduce sedentary time and be more active," says Ezeugwu.

 Prolonged sedentary time is particularly harmful to health, with research showing a wide range of benefits for those able to spend less time being inactive.